 The floating shelves that were originally in this space were at breaking point so we replaced those.
 By using a box-style shelf where the shelves are directly above each other and framed with sides, they are more functional and free up the rest of the wall space for the dryer or hanging rail we mentioned.

-By working with the existing laundry walls (rather than entirely gutting the space) and building additional custom joinery to close off the full area under the stairs, we were able to keep costs down and still achieve the seamless look we wanted.
+By working with the existing laundry walls and building additional custom joinery to close off the full area under the stairs, we were able to keep costs down and still achieve the seamless look we wanted.

 I hope you found some ideas and inspiration from this laundry remodel for your next project.
-If you have any questions about this Euro style laundry renovation, just post it below and I’ll answer it asap.
+If you have any questions about this Euro style laundry renovation, let us know in the comment section below.

 Photography by Thorson Photography